ChazzKemal/ChazzKemal.github.io/_pages/about.md

 ------

 <p align="justify">
 I am studying mechanical engineering at Bogazici University with expected completion date as January 2024.
+THE PAGE IS UNDER CONSTRUCTION but i recommend clicking the image below to listent to my favourite original song in acoustic :)
 </p>

 <p align="justify">